Stochastic Trading Strategies – Indicator and System – Does It Work? (Explained)

 Different settings in different instruments don’t indicate curve fitting.
-You can’t expect a certain style or strategy to work on a wide range of instruments.
+You can’t expect a particular style or strategy to work on various instruments.
 As you’ll experience, stochastics don’t work well on commodities, for example, while it works well in the stock market.

 Stochastic trading strategies:

 In this section, we tested stochastics using two trading styles: short-term mean reversion (overbought/oversold) and %K and %D crossovers.
-We tested only the S&P 500 and we used the ETF with the ticker code SPY as a proxy.
+We tried only the S&P 500, and we used the ETF with the ticker code SPY as a proxy.